oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 ingress-nginx-nginx-ingress-default-backend   ClusterIP      10.96.67.181    <none>            80/TCP                       19m
 ```

-The Column EXTERNAL-IP gives you the IP address, in this case the IP address for the ingress-controller load balancer is `132.145.253.186` ** but this of course will be different in your environment !**
+The Column EXTERNAL-IP gives you the IP address, in this case the IP address for the ingress-controller load balancer is `132.145.253.186` ** but this of course will be different in your environment!**

 ---